PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 fixed issues :
 beowulf shield specific boons not displayed correctly deleting a boon in the boon manager does not delete all related screen objects

+2.3.3

+ongoing issues :
+some casts have bugged animations pom of power spawns in a random location in the room some users crash when opening the boon manager various bugs with all mode in boon manager opening the boon manager during a run resets progress of stacking keepsakes

+new issues :
+opening the pact of punishment during a run and modifying any conditions will brick any condition previously enabled

+fixed issues :
+'ricochet fire' hammer boon was missing for exagryph

+removed feature :
+pact of punishment removed from Skelly. changing the pact options during a run bricks that option, and making it work during an ongoing run is too much work. unless many users request this feature it won't be added again.